mbuczko/cerber-oauth2-provider/README.md

 ## Stores

-Store is an abstract of storage keeping information vital for Cerber.
-There are 4 stores implemented:
+Store is an abstraction of storage keeping information vital for Cerber.
+There are 4 stores introduced:

 * users - keeps users details (along with encoded password)
 * clients - keeps OAuth clients data (identifiers, secrets, allowed redirect URIs and so on)
-* session store - keeps http session data transmitted back and forth via [ring session](https://github.com/ring-clojure/ring/wiki/Sessions)
+* sessions - keeps http session data transmitted back and forth via [ring session](https://github.com/ring-clojure/ring/wiki/Sessions)
-* tokens store -  generated access- and refresh tokens
+* tokens -  generated access- and refresh tokens
-* authcodes store - codes to be exchanged for tokens
+* authcodes - codes to be exchanged for tokens

-Store abstract has currenlty following implementations:
+All stores may use one of following implementations:

 * ```in-memory``` - ideal for development mode and tests
 * ```redis``` - recommended for production mode
 * ```sql``` - any JDBC compliant SQL database (eg. MySQL or PostgreSQL)